Grading systems by country: Serbia

 Serbia has the same academic grading system of the Former Yugoslavia.
 In elementary schools and secondary schools, a five-point grading scale is used:

 At the university the grade scale used is as follows:

 Slovakia

 In Slovakia, a five-point grading scale is used in primary and secondary schools:

+Star (*) is often used to further elevate the mark 1 as 1* Jednotka s hviezdičkou (Grade one with star).

+At the university level, the grades are slightly enhanced as: 1 Výborný A (Excellent), 1.5 Velmi Dobrý B (Very Good), 2 Dobrý C (Good), 2.5 Uspokojivo D (Adequate), and 3 Dostatočne E (Sufficient) are passing; the failing grade is 4 Nedostatočne FX (Insufficient).

 Slovenia

 In elementary schools and secondary schools, a 5-point grading scale is used: